datanav/docs/tutorial-custom-data-source-microservice.rst

 ^^^^^^^^^^^^^^^
 If for some reason the import does not work, the pipe's ``Execution log`` is a good place to start.
 Here you will find error messages from the Microservice, which might help you troubleshoot.

-An other good troubleshooting tactic is to log your progress inside the Microservice.
+Another good troubleshooting tactic is to log your progress inside the Microservice.
 These log can be viewed in the Microservice's ``status`` page and may provide more insights than the pipe's ``Execution log``.

 Results
 -------